 $5.00 per student $3.00 per student

-For questions about any programs please contact the Education Department at email@example.com or 515.402.4273.
+If you have further questions, please contact the Youth Education Coordinator at firstname.lastname@example.org or 515.402.4273.

-Information about each Field Trip program is below or for a PDF document check out our School Field Trip Catalog.
+Information about each field trip program is below or for a PDF document check out our School Field Trip Catalog.
 Programs are offered Sept. to May.